FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 2. Uses these hashes to check if all files are stored in the correct location,
 3. Check if a file is already processed or generated, and skips these files from being unnecessarily recreated.

+These systems make it easier to find which files are missing, and removes the issue of reprocessing files that are already processed.
+This can greatly improve the efficiency of the code if some files have to be reprocessed, for example when the PC is out of storage.

 ## Conclusion

 ## Individual Contribution

 Farhad Azimzade: Cloud computing / Report
 Adriaan Keurhorst: Research / Report
 Floris Pauwels: Reproducing / Hashing